tirkarp/covid19-resource-library/mobility/safegraph/README.md

     Please sign up for SafeGraph's COVID-19 Data Consortium to retrive the credentials.
     ```
     Credentials are available [here](https://safegraphcovid19.slack.com/archives/C0109NPA543/p1585177965017700).
+    _**Update**: method for accessing SafeGraph data has changed.
+I will be updating this section soon._

 #### Downloading and using data